-Toxic emissions are widely believed to cause birth defects, cancer, and other severe health impacts, yet there is little evidence about their effects on humans.
-Governments have only recently begun to regulate these emissions.
+begun to regulate these emissions.
 In many respects, this state of affairs resembles the situation that prevailed more than four decades ago when the Clean Air Act compelled the EPA to begin to regulate airborne particulate matter and other criteria air pollutants.
-This paper represents a first step toward understanding the local external effects of toxic plant production on the health and well-being of local residents.
+This paper represents a first step towards understanding the local external effects of toxic plant production on the health and well-being of local residents.

-The application of a research design based on more than 1,600 plant openings and closings matched to extraordinarily detailed, geocoded data yields three primary findings.
+The application of a research design based on more than 1,600 plant openings and closings matched to extraordinarily detailed, geo-coded data yields three primary findings.
 First, on average, toxic air pollutants affect ambient air quality only within 1 mile of the plants, suggesting that health effects from these emissions should be concentrated in this range.
-The highly localized range differs substantially from particulate matter emissions, which can affect ambient air quality several hundred miles away from their source.
-Second, the opening of a plant that emits these pollutants leads to a roughly 11 percent decline in housing prices within 0.5 miles, or a loss of about \$4.25 million per operating plant.
+The highly localized range differs substantially from particulate matter emissions which can affect ambient air quality several hundred miles away from their source.
+Second, the opening of a plant that emits these pollutants leads to a roughly 11% decline in housing prices within 0.5 miles, or a loss of about \$4.25 million.
 Housing prices are largely unaffected by a plant closing, implying that toxic plants continue to negatively affect housing prices after they cease operations.
-Third, the incidence of low birthweight increases by roughly 3 percent within one mile of an operating toxic plant, with comparable magnitudes between 0 and 0.5 miles and 0.5 and 1 miles.
+Third, the incidence of low birth weight increases by roughly 3% within one mile of an operating toxic plant, with comparable magnitudes between 0 and 0.5 miles and 0.5 and 1 miles.

 These results underscore opportunities for further research in several areas.
-We interpret the estimated effects of low birthweight to be a rejection of the null hypothesis that there are no health effects from toxic air emissions.
+We interpret the estimated effects of low birth weight to be a rejection of the null hypothesis that there are no health effects from toxic air emissions.
 This finding opens the door to seeking creative approaches to testing for longer run health effects on children and adults.
-It is also possible that toxic air emissions cause households to engage in costly behaviors to protect themselves and documenting these costs would be a contribution (see e.g., Deschenes, Greenstone, and Shapiro 2012).
+It is also possible that toxic air emissions cause households to engage in costly behaviors to protect themselves and documenting these costs would be a contribution (see e.g. Deschenes, Greenstone, and Shapiro 2012).